 You are traveling away from home if your duties require you to be away from the general area of your tax home for a period substantially longer than an ordinary day's work, and you need to get sleep or rest to meet the demands of your work while away.

 Generally, your tax home is the entire city or general area where your main place of business or work is located, regardless of where you maintain your family home.
 For example, you live with your family in Chicago but work in Milwaukee where you stay in a hotel and eat in restaurants.
 You return to Chicago every weekend.
-You may not deduct any of your travel, meals, or lodging in Milwaukee because that is your tax home.
+You may not deduct any of your travel, meals or lodging in Milwaukee because that is your tax home.
 Your travel on weekends to your family home in Chicago is not for your work, so these expenses are also not deductible.
 If you regularly work in more than one place, your tax home is the general area where your main place of business or work is located.

-You may deduct travel expenses, including meals and lodging, you had in looking for a new job in your present trade or business.
+You may deduct travel expenses, including meals and lodging you incurred in looking for a new job in your present trade or business.
 You may not deduct these expenses if you had them while looking for work in a new trade or business or while looking for work for the first time.
 If you are unemployed and there is a substantial break between the time of your past work and your looking for new work, you may not deduct these expenses, even if the new work is in the same trade or business as your previous work.
 Refer to Publication 529, Miscellaneous Deductions.

 Travel expenses for conventions are deductible if you can show that your attendance benefits your trade or business.
 Special rules apply to conventions held outside the North American area.

-Deductible travel expenses while away from home include, but are not limited to, the costs of:
+Deductible travel expenses while away from home include, but are not limited to the costs of:

-- Travel by airplane, train, bus, or car between your home and your business destination.
+- Travel by airplane, train, bus or car between your home and your business destination.
 (If you are provided with a ticket or you are riding free as a result of a frequent traveler or similar program, your cost is zero.)

 - Using your car while at your business destination.
 You can deduct actual expenses or the standard mileage rate, as well as business-related tolls and parking fees.
 If you rent a car, you can deduct only the business-use portion for the expenses.